digital-fabric/papercraft/README.md

 - Use global and local contexts to pass values to reusable components
 - Automatic HTML escaping
 - Composable nested components
+- Template caching from fragments to whole templates

 > **Note** Rubyoshka is a new library and as such may be missing features and
 > contain bugs.
 Also, its API may change unexpectedly.
 Your issue reports and